-The Kentucky Long-Term Care Ombudsman program advocates for residents of nursing homes, personal care homes and family care homes 120 counties.
+The Kentucky Long-Term Care Ombudsman program advocates for residents of nursing homes, personal care homes and family care homes in all 120 counties.
 Ombudsmen work to resolve problems of individual residents and bring about improvements in care through changes at the local, state and national levels.
 First launched in 1972 as a demonstration program, the ombudsman program today operates in all states as a provision of the Older Americans Act.
 The program receives federal, state and local funding and does not charge for services.

 State Long-Term Care Ombudsman Program

 While most residents receive good care in long-term care facilities, far too many are neglected and suffer psychological, physical and other types of abuse.
-Kentucky has more than 100 trained volunteer ombudsmen who regularly visit long-term care facilities, monitor conditions and care and provide a voice for those unable to speak for themselves.
+Kentucky has more than 50 trained certified volunteer ombudsmen who regularly visit long-term care facilities, monitor conditions and care and provide a voice for those unable to speak for themselves.

-The responsibilities of long-term care ombudsmen include:
+The responsibilities of long-term care certified ombudsmen include:

 - Identifying, investigating and resolving complaints made by or on behalf of residents;